 The Stone Knot

-The stone knot is a canyoning knot, designed to allow you to quickly tie off both strands of your abseil rope, so that both can be used simultaneously - the idea to speed things up.
-In climbing the knot has many other benefits, and I would recommend people practice and learn this knot for future adventures.
+The stone knot is a canyoning knot, designed to allow you to quickly tie off both strands of your abseil rope so that both can be used simultaneously - the idea to speed things up.
+When climbing, the knot has many other benefits, and I would recommend people practice and learn this knot for future adventures.

 Tying the knot

 Before I describe the knot, first try and understand how and why it works.

 Imagine you want to secure both your rap lines (tied together with an overhand) with an overhand on a bite.
 You would pull up two strands close to the anchor, tie and overhand and clip this into the anchor with a locker.
 Pretty simple, but once everyone’s rapped on the knot you may find it hard to untie, especially if heavily loaded.